Blog Layout

 Balance Sheet Formula

 Many financial documents indicate performance over a specified period of time.
 A balance sheet, however, shows what your business owns and owes at a specific time period.
-It’s main equation is Assets = Liabilities + Equity.
+The main equation is Assets = Liabilities + Equity.

-explain everything that’s yours, the short term and long term liabilities state all the assets that are someone else’s… or everything your company owes.
+While the short term and long term assets explain everything that’s yours, the short term and long term liabilities state all the assets that are someone else’s… or everything your company owes.
 This allows you to see the financial position of your company.

 What You’ll Find on a Balance Sheet